mitsuba-renderer/drjit/docs/general.rst

 Local atomic reduction
 ^^^^^^^^^^^^^^^^^^^^^^

-Atomic memory operations can be a bottleneck whenever they encounter *write contention*, which refers to a situation where many threads attempt to write to the same array element at once.
+Atomic memory operations can be a bottleneck when they encounter *write contention*, which refers to a situation where many threads attempt to write to the same array element at once.